ynsbyrm/ynsbyrm/README.md

 - 👋 Hi, I’m @ynsbyrm
 - 👀 I’m interested in Formula1, Football, Driving, Swimming, Books and PC Games
 - 🌱 I’m currently learning Oracle JET
-- 💞️ I’m looking to collaborate on any other countries except Turkey :/
+- 💞️ I’m looking to collaborate on any other countries
 - 📫 How to reach me yunusemre.byrm@gmail.com

 <!---